Center for Military History and Social Sciences of the Bundeswehr

+Bundeswehr Institute of Social Sciences and is subordinate to the Center of Leadership Culture.

 Background and personnel

 The organisation was formed from several research facilities of Germany.
 The Military History Research Office (MGFA) was formed in 1958 in West Germany and was based in Freiburg.
 The Military History Institute of the GDR was formed in Potsdam, East Germany in 1958.
 In 1994, the two institutions were combined.
 At the end of 2012, the MGFA was combined with the Bundeswehr Institute of Social Sciences.
-The new center is located at Villa Ingenheim in Potsdam, a historic building, which also houses military archives of East Germany's National People's Army.
+The new centre is located at Villa Ingenheim in Potsdam, a historic building, which also houses military archives of East Germany's National People's Army.